Citi Benefits Handbook

 Rules and Features

-Because the LPSA is intended to be used in conjunction with an HDHP/Health Savings Account (HSA), eligible expenses are limited to dental, vision and preventive care medical expenses that are not already covered.
+Because the LPSA is intended to be used in conjunction with a High Deductible Plan with HSA, eligible expenses are limited to dental, vision and preventive care medical expenses that are not already covered.
 Other medical care expenses should be paid from your Health Savings Account (HSA).
 Be sure to save your receipts in case you are required at a later date to substantiate that your expense was eligible for reimbursement under the Plan.

 OTC Drugs, Medicines and Biologicals